cmake-basis/BASIS/doc/howto/run-automated-tests.rst

-This script wraps the execution of the CTest script used for the automated testing of BASIS projects including the submission of the test results to the CDash_ server.
+This script wraps the execution of the CTest script used for the automated testing of BASIS projects including the submission of the test results to the sbiaCDash_ server.
 It mainly converts the command-line arguments to the correct command-line for the invocation of the CTest script.

 The `basistest.ctest`_ script performs the actual testing of a BASIS